min2ha/ukwa-site/content/target/64944/index.en.md

   "start_date": "2018-05-01T09:00:00Z"
 }

-# IN PROFILE ~ A WINSTON GRAHAM READER

 Between  1934  and  2003,  Winston  Graham  published  twelve  Poldark  novels, but 38 other books too.
 Learn here about his work, his life, his press, his past.
 78 files, 1822 pages; more than 850 images.